 Weedon was a tavern owner in Virginia.
 As the Hessians drove across Chadds Ford, overrunning the artillery, as Wayne's men fell back, fighting hand-to-hand in orchards and fields, and Sullivan's men retreated from the Birmingham Meeting House, Weedon and his men stood all that sweltering September afternoon and fought, withdrew and stood and fought again.
 Their fighting withdrawal bought time for the American army to escape as darkness fell.

 Artillery was lost, but not all of it.
 African-American Edward Hector, a private in Proctor's Pennsylvania Artillery, in actions of outstanding bravery, rescued a number of the Artillery’s cannon in the face of the Hessian advance.

 The Americans retreated toward Chester.
-Howe sent cavalry to cut the road, but Polish volunteer Count Casimir Pulaski, leading American cavalry, stopped them, and covered Washington's retreat.
+Howe sent cavalry to cut the road, but Polish volunteer Count Casimir Pulaski, leading American cavalry, covered Washington's retreat.

 This is not the first time that Polish-led cavalry has proved vital.
 When the Ottoman Empire attacked Vienna on 9-11-1683, Polish King Jan Sobieski led the successful cavalry charge that turned the Muslim invasion of Europe into a rout, and sent the invaders back home.